TriplyDB/Documentation/docs/yasgui/index.md

 column in the table corresponds to a variable that belongs to the outer projection.
 Each row in the table corresponds to one query result.
 Each cell contains an RDF term or `NULL`.

+The table doesn't render values as HTML yet

 #### Features